Viz Extensions FAQ

 Are there any known bugs?

-Currently, these are the known bugs of the Tableau Viz Extensions API.
+Currently, the following are the known bugs in the Tableau Viz Extensions API.
 These affect all Extensions and can only be solved by Tableau:

 • Exports render as blank.